-In order to graduate with a degree in Accounting or Business Administration, students are allowed no more than two "Ds" in courses offered in the Department of Business & Economics.
-Furthermore, they must maintain a cumulative GPA of at least 2.0 on a 4.0 scale.
+Students in the Sport Management program must earn a "C" or higher in all courses carrying the PESM prefix for graduation.
+In order to graduate with a degree in Accounting or Business Administration, students are allowed no more than two "Ds" in courses offered in the Department of Business, Accounting and Sport Management.
+Students in any of the three majors must maintain a cumulative GPA of at least 2.0 on a 4.0 scale.
 In addition, the grade for all courses serving as a prerequisite for another course must be "C" or better:

-• WARNING: The semester in which a business student's cumulative GPA in the major courses falls below the minimum requirement of 2.0 will result in the issuance of a "Warning" letter from the Department.
-Students under warning must retake courses in which they earned a grade below "C", and the student will be allowed to enroll in no more than 12 semester hours of both business and non-business courses.

-• PROBATION: A student who fails to meet the minimum cumulative GPA in the major courses the semester after the warning will be placed on probation.
-Students placed on probation will be required to meet with their academic advisor for counseling.
-The advisor will direct the students to tutorial and developmental student services to help them improve their academic performance.
-Students on probation will be required to sign in with tutors for at least two hours each week in order to document time-on-task.
+- WARNING: The semester in which a business student's cumulative GPA in the major courses falls below the minimum requirement of 2.0 will result in the issuance of a "Warning" letter from the University.
+Students under warning must retake courses in which they earned a grade below "C", and the student will be allowed to enroll in no more than 12 semester hours of both business and non-business courses. - PROBATION: A student who fails to meet the minimum cumulative GPA in the major courses the semester after the warning will be placed on probation.
+Students placed on probation will be required to meet with their academic advisors for counseling.
+The advisors will direct the students to tutorial and developmental student services to help them improve their academic performance.

-While on probation, students will not be allowed to take additional business courses but will be limited to retaking business courses in which they earned a grade below "C".
+While on probation, students will be counseled not to take additional business courses but rather to retake business courses in which they earned a grade below a "C to the extent practicable".
 However, they may take general education and non-business elective courses to attempt to improve their overall GPA.